Albert Campion

 Albert Campion is a fictional character in a series of detective novels and short stories by Margery Allingham.
 He first appeared as a supporting character in The Crime at Black Dudley (1929), an adventure story involving a ring of criminals, and would go on to feature in another 18 novels and over 20 short stories.

 Supposedly created as a parody of Dorothy L. Sayers' detective Lord Peter Wimsey, Campion established his own identity, and matured and developed as the series progressed.
 After Allingham's death her husband Philip Youngman Carter completed her last Campion book and wrote two more before his own death.
-In 2012, the British crime novelist Mike Ripley completed an unfinished manuscript of Carter's which became Mr. Campion's Farewell, and has written 11 further Campion novels as of 2024.
+In 2012, the British crime novelist Mike Ripley completed an unfinished manuscript of Carter's which became Mr. Campion's Farewell.
+Ripley has written 11 further Campion novels as of 2024.

 Fictional biography

 Albert Campion is a pseudonym used by a man who was born in 1900 into a prominent British aristocratic family.
 Early novels hint that he was part of the Royal Family but this suggestion is dropped in later works.
 However, it is hinted at again in Cargo of Eagles, Allingham's last novel.
 He was educated at Rugby School and the (fictitious) St. Ignatius' College, Cambridge (according to a mini-biography included in Sweet Danger; this is also hinted at in Police at the Funeral).
 Ingenious, resourceful and well-educated, in his twenties he assumed the name Campion and began a life as an adventurer and detective.